adnangazi/alpha-notary/README.md

 ```bash
 truffle migrate --network <your_network>
 ```
-Note: you can also reach the system by clicking [here](https://alpha-notary.vercel.app/src/index.html), but due to a port configuration problem, it only visualizes the GUI
+Note: you can also reach the system by clicking [here](https://alpha-notary.vercel.app/src/index.html), but due to a port configuration problem, it only visualizes the GUI.
+You can also open directly di batch file "app" or its shortcut "AlphaNotary", instead.
+You can move the shortcut where you want.

 ## Demo
 ![Logo](https://raw.githubusercontent.com/adnangazi/alpha-notary/main/src/assets/img/screen/Wallet.png)